b-heilman/bmoor-data/src/crud/plan.md

 	- update: wraps the standards update method
 	- delete: wraps the standard delete method
 	- filter: called after all and query
+- nexus
+	- common place to define all content
+	- common way to load all content
+	- common way to instantiate different instances of the stack
+- context
+	- common way to normalize the contexts from different servers.
+	- guard can create and pass down
+- bus
+	- establishes interface for how effects get fired off
+	- uses broadcast messaging
 - effect
 	- call this service after other models are changed
 		- create